georgelopez7/Azure-Data-Pipeline/README.md

 ## Timer Trigger

-As mentioned previously I used a timer trigger as part of this Azure function to schedule the execution of the code at a specific interval.
+As mentioned previously a timer trigger was used as part of this Azure function to schedule the execution of the code at a specific interval.
 This can be easily changed and is denoted as a CRON expression.
 For example:

 `0 */15 * * * *` - denotes an interval of 15 minutes.